Category Archives: Dutch Royals

 At the time of Johan Willem Friso’s birth, his first cousin once removed Willem III was Prince of Orange and Stadtholder (Governor) of five of the seven provinces of the Dutch Republic.
 Willem III had married his English first cousin Mary, the elder surviving child of King James II of England.
 After the Glorious Revolution of 1688 which deposed King James II, Willem and Mary jointly ruled England as King William III and Queen Mary II.
 However, the couple had no children.
 Mary II died in 1694 and William (Willem) III died in 1702.
 Upon William’s death, Mary’s younger sister succeeded as Queen Anne in England.
 However, in the Dutch Republic and the Principality of Orange, which had only male succession, the legitimate male line of Willem I (the Silent), Prince of Orange became extinct.

 Johan Willem Friso claimed succession in the five provinces of the Dutch Republic that William (Willem) III had held as well as to the title Prince of Orange.
 However, the five provinces over which Willem III had ruled as Stadtholder – Holland, Zeeland, Utrecht, Gelderland, and Overijssel – all suspended the office of Stadtholder after his death.
-A dispute arose between Johan Willem Friso and Friedrich I, King in Prussia, also a grandson of Frederik Hendrik, Prince of Orange, over the Principality of Orange which was located in France.
+A dispute arose between Johan Willem Friso and Friedrich I, King in Prussia, also a grandson of Frederik Hendrik, Prince of Orange, over the Principality of Orange, located in France.
 Friedrich I eventually inherited the land and ceded the land to France in 1713.
 However, the title Prince of Orange continued to be used in the Dutch Republic.
-Eventually, when the Netherlands became a kingdom, Prince of Orange became the title for the heir apparent to the throne.
-The Netherlands has had absolute primogeniture since 1983 which means the eldest child is the heir regardless of gender.
+Eventually, when the Netherlands became a kingdom, the Prince of Orange became the title for the heir apparent to the throne.
+The Netherlands has had absolute primogeniture since 1983, meaning the eldest child is the heir regardless of gender.
 In 2013, upon the succession of King Willem-Alexander to the Dutch throne, his eldest child Princess Catharina-Amalia became the heir apparent and the Princess of Orange.

 Johan Willem Friso, Prince of Orange; Credit – Wikipedia

 In 1707, 20-year-old Johan Willem Friso became a general in the Dutch army and took part in the War of the Spanish Succession.
 He was almost killed on two occasions and his mother Henriëtte Amalia of Anhalt-Dessau realized that her son needed an heir.
 She started searching for a bride and soon gave him a choice of two German princesses.
-Johan Willem Friso became engaged within a week to Marie Luise of Hesse-Kassel.
+Within a week, Johan Willem Friso became engaged to Marie Luise of Hesse-Kassel.
 They were married on April 26, 1709, in Kassel.

 Marie Luise and Johan Willem Friso had two children: